Inventory Management: Meaning, Types, Importance, Process, Advantages, Methods, Techniques and Objectives

 5. Inventory turnover: Measuring how often inventory is sold and replaced over a specific period to ensure efficient use of stock.

-What are the objectives of the inventory management system?
+Here are some of the key objectives of inventory management:

 Inventory management is crucial for businesses of all sizes, enabling them to effectively handle their stock levels to meet customer demand while minimising costs and maximising profits.